 - Systematically collate, analyze and strengthen national policies pertinent to childhood cancer.
-The unit has established a comprehensive core bank of more than 800 national policies, including cancer control, noncommunicable diseases and national health plans.
-These policies will represent every region of the world and all country income levels.
-An extended core bank will feature monitoring and evaluation reports, action plan assessments, and related documents that highlight plan-to-action and implementation outcomes.
-The bank has facilitated in-depth comparisons of more than 250 national plans in more than seven languages have been completed, providing a platform for ongoing global, regional and national analyses to inform action.
+The Health Systems Unit has established a comprehensive core bank of more than 800 national policies and strategic documents regarding cancer control, noncommunicable diseases and health.
+Collated policies span every region of the world and all country income levels.
+An extended core bank features monitoring and evaluation reports, and related documents that highlight plan-to-action and implementation outcomes.
+To date, in-depth comparisons of more than 250 national policies in more than seven languages have been completed, providing a platform for ongoing global, regional and national analyses to inform action.
 In addition to core analyses that examine inclusion in national policies and implementation plans, analytic frameworks also have been applied to address key global priorities beyond childhood cancer, such as equity and palliative care integration.

-- Liaise and collaborate with global and regional stakeholders in noncommunicable diseases and cancer control to embed childhood cancer in global agendas.
-With regional and global stakeholders, the unit will apply health-system thinking and research to integrate childhood cancer needs, advances and evidence into decision-making platforms.
+- Liaise and collaborate with global and regional stakeholders to embed childhood cancer in global and regional agendas.
+With stakeholders around the world, the Health Systems Unit is applying health system science and research to integrate childhood cancer needs, advances and evidence into decision-making platforms.
 This includes working with national governments and civil society partners as well as with global bodies such as the World Health Organization (WHO).
-In May 2018, St. Jude was officially designated as a WHO Collaborating Centre for Childhood Cancer, and in September 2018, WHO officially announced its Global Initiative for Childhood Cancer.
+In March 2018, St. Jude was officially designated as the first and only WHO Collaborating Centre for Childhood Cancer, and in September 2018, WHO officially announced its Global Initiative for Childhood Cancer.
 The Health Systems Unit and St. Jude Global provide ongoing coordination and technical support for collaborative efforts with WHO at its headquarters, regional and country offices.

 The Global Infectious Diseases program works to improve the survival rates for children with infectious diseases, especially those with depressed immunity.
 The program will collaborate with local health care professionals at international sites to raise standards of care and promote evidence-based best practices.

 The Global ID Unit aims to: